gcarq/inox-patchset/README.md

     https://clients2.google.com/service/update2/crx?response=redirect&prodversion=47.0&x=id%3D[EXTENSION_ID]%26installsource%3Dondemand%26uc

-To download a extension just replace [EXTENSION_ID] with the extension-id from the WebStore.
-(For example gighmmpiobklfepjocnamgkkbiglidom is the extension id from AdBlock)
+To download a extension just replace [EXTENSION_ID] with the extension-id from the WebStore (For example gighmmpiobklfepjocnamgkkbiglidom is the extension id from AdBlock).
 To install it, just drag and drop the downloaded file into a chrome://extensions/ tab.

+You can also use [extension-downloader](/gcarq/inox-patchset/issues/7), it's a small python script to automate the download + import.

 Keep in mind extensions are not updated automatically, so make sure you update them on a regular base.